-Dr. Galarraga serves as a reviewer for Academic Emergency Medicine and for the American Journal of Emergency Medicine.
-Her research has been published in peer-reviewed journals, including Academic Emergency Medicine, Annals of Emergency Medicine, American Journal of Emergency Medicine, and the Journal of Epidemiology and Community Health.
+Dr. Galarraga serves as a reviewer for multiple publications, including Academic Emergency Medicine, Annals of Emergency Medicine, and American Journal of Managed Care.
+Her research has been published in peer-reviewed journals, including Annals of Emergency Medicine, Academic Emergency Medicine, and the Journal of Epidemiology and Community Health.
 In addition, she has written a chapter for an online health policy textbook that describes health disparities frequently faced by Hispanic Americans.
-She is a member of the American College of Emergency Physicians, the Society for Academic Emergency Medicine, and the American Academy of Emergency Medicine.
-Dr. Galarraga has presented her research nationally and locally at professional society meetings and other educational forums for medical professionals.

 Dr. Galarraga’s research interests include the following: